 ART 237 Modern and Contemporary Western Art History

-History of Western art from the mid-18th century through the early 21st century.
-Analysis of major movements and artists, their underlying philosophy and cultural influences, and the role of critics in shaping dialogue.
-Culture: Art.
+History of Western art from the mid-18th through the early 21st century.
+Analysis of major movements and artists as well as their underlying philosophy and cultural influences.
+Satisfies Culture: Art.
 Liberal Arts.

 ART 241 Two-dimensional Design